offsecph/CREAMpi/README.md

 *[STALLS] Too long installation time for netxec (pipx netexec)*
 ```
 pipx compiles all the source code from repo to build netexec.
 this may cause long install time, introduce errors of such.
-You may install this manually if you like,
+You may install this manually
-but this should complete if no errors in the network or in installing the os.
+if you like, but this should complete if no errors in the network or in
-If it hangs, just refer to the above known issues section.
+installing the os.
+If it stalls or hangs, just refer to the above known issues section.
 ```

 *[STALLS] Too long installation time for metasploit (msf framework)*
 ```
-Same with go, it has tons of packages being installed as c2 framework so you may manually install or
+Same with go, it has tons of packages being installed as c2 framework so you may manually
-not install it if you would like.
+install or not install it if you would like.
 Refer to the above known issues section.
 ```

 *[ERRORS] ansible errors upon gathering facts*